 Purchase discount tickets and vacation packages from my affiliate Get Away Today.
 Use the Promo Code REWRITTENand receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).

-Though breakfast at the Carnation Cafe is just lovely and Breakfast with Minnie & Friends at the Plaza Inn is Character dining perfection, if you are trying to maximize those first two hours in the Park, stopping for a lengthy breakfast isn’t the best idea.
+Breakfast at the Carnation Cafe is just lovely and Breakfast with Minnie & Friends at the Plaza Inn is Character dining perfection.
+But if you are trying to maximize those first two hours in the Park, stopping for a lengthy breakfast isn’t the best idea.

 I recommend that you grab your breakfast to-go outside the Park and eat it while you wait for the gates to open.
 The Earl of Sandwich and Jamba Juice are two great breakfast locations in the Downtown Disney District that are open before the Park gates.
 Grab a breakfast sandwich or a smoothie and nibble while you wait at the Park entrance.